 Read: Kutch Travel Guide

-Located right in the middle of the Little Rann of Kutch, Vachhraj Dada temple offers a perfect place for cheap travellers to stay and explore the area, all for free.
+Located right in the middle of the Little Rann of Kutch, Vachhraj Dada temple offers a perfect place for budget travellers to stay and explore the area, all for free.

 If backpacking, you’ll get the public transport only up to the towns of Zinzuwada and Palsava, located on either side of the Wild Ass Sanctuary.
 From there, you’re required to hitchhike in order to reach Vachhraj Dada temple.
 Hitchhiking should be no problem, due to the frequency of private/commercial vehicles that keep visiting the temple.